award

 • Make sure that all other parties involved are safe.
 Move your vehicle out of the way to prevent another accident.

-• Call 911 if you need immediate medical assistance.
+• Call 911 for immediate medical assistance.

 • Get any witness information.

-• Take photos of the accident scene, and the property damage.
+• Take photos of the accident scene and the property damage.

 • Contact a Las Vegas rental car accident attorney.